RenierM26/ha-ezviz/README.md

-***Name changed to Ezviz Cloud. (hassio domain : ezviz_cloud).
-Fixes a few weird issues with hassio, and allowed me to submit an official pull request.***

-ezviz component for HASSIO, based on my fork of pyezviz
+Updated Ezviz HA component making use of latest version of pyEzviz (API behind the integration).

 Install:

 1) Copy to custom_components folder or use HACS custom repository.
 (Custom repository : RenierM26/ha-ezviz)
+2) RESTART Home Assistant
-2) **Rewrote integration based on latest framework.
+3) **Rewrote integration based on latest framework.
 Please install via hassio integration after copying files to the "custom_components" folder.
-3) Add camera username/password under ezviz_cloud domain.
-Please see example below.
-(Legacy and not required)
+4) Go to Configuration > Integrations, add and find the "Ezviz" integration.
+(If you did not have yaml config entries.
+If you did, it will import automatically and create integrations for you).
+5) Type in your ezviz account username and password.
+Also please check your region code.
+6) Your camera(s) should now be present on Hass

+When upgrading from old verions:

 ****Legacy, you can now configure all settings via the integration.
 Just add another ezviz integration to add camera rtsp credentials******